-Keeping pets indoors
+3.9 Keeping pets indoors

-- 27. All livestock are prohibited from entering inside HNZ homes.
-Dogs, cats and 'other pets' (pets kept in cages or other escape-proof containers) can enter inside HNZ homes. - 28.
+All livestock are prohibited from entering inside Kāinga Ora homes.
+Dogs, cats and 'other pets' (pets kept in cages or other escape-proof containers) can enter inside Kāinga Ora homes.

 Tenants are liable for pet damage caused to their homes.
-A pet that causes persistent and serious damage to HNZ property will not be allowed inside HNZ homes.
+A pet that causes persistent and serious damage to Kāinga Ora property will not be allowed inside Kāinga Ora homes.
 Enforcement will be through the Tenancy Tribunal.

-Properties suitable for keeping pets
+3.10 Properties suitable for keeping pets

-- 29. Apart from complexes having body corporate rules and multi story apartments that prohibit the keeping of pets, pets can be kept at most property types.
-In relation to property suitability and the ability to contain pets respective council bylaws will apply. - 30.
-Where fencing is inadequate the tenant must provide an alternative means of controlling their pets e.g. a kennel with an attached run or tether.
+Apart from complexes having body corporate rules and multi-storey apartments that prohibit the keeping of pets, pets can be kept at most property types.
+In relation to property suitability and the ability to contain pets, respective council bylaws will apply.

+Where fencing is inadequate, the tenant must provide an alternative means of controlling their pets, e.g., a kennel with an attached run or tether.

-Local council bylaws
+3.11 Local council bylaws

-- 31. Local councils' bylaws and specs of the property being let are two things that the tenancy manager needs to be well acquainted with before determining the suitability of the property to keep pets. - 32.
+Local councils' bylaws and specs of the property being let are two things that the tenancy manager needs to be well acquainted with before determining the suitability of the property to keep pets.

 Local council bylaws may also specify rules about the minimum size of a yard for keeping pets.
 If the property does not meet these minimum size requirements the property is not suitable for the keeping of a pet.
-These bylaws frequently apply to the keeping of livestock in urban areas. - 33.
-Tenants are asked to demonstrate to HNZ that their dogs are registered and microchipped or they agree to register and microchip their dogs in accordance with the Dog Control Act requirements, but HNZ will not monitor compliance or enforce this requirement.
+These bylaws frequently apply to the keeping of livestock in urban areas.

+Tenants are asked to demonstrate to Kāinga Ora that their dogs are registered and microchipped or they agree to register and microchip their dogs in accordance with the Dog Control Act requirements, but Kāinga Ora will not monitor compliance or enforce this requirement.

-Information sharing with stakeholders
+3.12 Information sharing with stakeholders

+Kāinga Ora will share pet-related information with local councils, the SPCA and the police where it is permitted to do so within the confines of the applicable legislation including but not limited to the Privacy Act 1993.

+© Kāinga Ora - Homes and Communities.
+This document has been developed by Kāinga Ora.
+Reproduction, adaptation or utilisation either in part or in whole without the prior written consent of Kāinga Ora is prohibited.

-- 34. HNZ will share pet-related information with local councils, the SPCA and the police where it is permitted to do so within the confines of the applicable legislation including but not limited to the Privacy Act 1993. - 35.
-A Pet Privacy Waiver attached to the Pet Information form will be sought granting HNZ permission to share pet and pet owner information with local councils, SPCA, police and contractors.
-It is not mandatory that the tenant signs the privacy waiver. - 36.
-HNZ has developed a non-legally binding and collaboration-focused Memorandum of Understanding (MOU) with the SPCA.
-The MOU recognises that the SPCA and HNZ have a mutual interest in the welfare and responsible ownership of animals, particularly dogs, in HNZ properties across New Zealand.
+A Pet Privacy Waiver attached to the Pet Information form will be sought granting Kāinga Ora permission to share pet and pet owner information with local councils, SPCA, police and contractors.
+It is not mandatory that the tenant signs the privacy waiver.

+Kāinga Ora has developed a non-legally binding and collaboration-focused Memorandum of Understanding (MOU) with the SPCA.
+The MOU recognises that the SPCA and Kāinga Ora have a mutual interest in the welfare and responsible ownership of animals, particularly dogs, in Kāinga Ora properties across New Zealand.

-Dog visiting a property
+3.13 Dog visiting a property

-- 37. HNZ tenants will be asked to complete a Pet Information form if they are temporally caring for a dog.
-The tenant will then be allowed to keep the pet subject to conditions contained in this policy, namely, that the: - property is suitable for a pet - property is not subject to Body Corporate rules or lease rules, local council bylaws, resource consents, local plan rules or subdivision consents that prohibit pets - dog that the tenant wishes to keep in the HNZ property is not classified as dangerous or menacing under the Dog Control Act (Appendix A has a list of classified dogs) - tenant is not disqualified from owning a pet under the Dog Control Act or the Animal Welfare Act.
+Kāinga Ora tenants will be asked to complete a Pet Information form if they are temporally caring for a dog.
+The tenant will then be allowed to keep the pet subject to conditions contained in this policy, namely, that the:

+- property is suitable for a pet - property is not subject to Body Corporate rules or lease rules, local council bylaws, resource consents, local plan rules or subdivision consents that prohibit pets - dog that the tenant wishes to keep in the Kāinga Ora property is not classified as dangerous or menacing under the Dog Control Act (Appendix A has a list of classified dogs) - tenant is not disqualified from owning a pet under the Dog Control Act or the Animal Welfare Act.